mcagriaksoy/VHDL-FPGA-LAB_PROJECTS/README.md

 # Digital_Systems_II_FPGA-VHDL-
-Digital systems II Lab and Lecture Projects for Xilinx-7 Series FPGA All the codes written belong to me and can be shared anywhere.
+Digital systems II Lab and Lecture Projects for Xilinx-7 Series FPGA All the codes written by me and can be shared anywhere.

 Lab 1: Introduction to Xilinx ISE Software and FPGA